na-na-hi/renget/archive/crustcrunchGPT.md

 >Now write {{char}}'s next reply.
 Be proactive, creative, and drive the plot and conversation forward.
 Always stay in-character and avoid repetition.
 ></instructions>

+**Summarization Prompt:**
+Before sending this prompt to your bot, make sure to **switch the jailbreak off.** Furbo won't understand that it needs to write an out of character message while the jailbreak is on.
+>[System Note: Activating summary mode.
+Pause the story.
+Write a concise summary of the entire chat history.
+Start from the beginning and include all major plot beats.
+Write one reply in Wikipedia style.
+Do not write as {{char}} or system.
+Do not describe the actions of {{char}}.
+Start your reply with "What's happened so far:"]

 ***

 **~Utility Prompts~**